 timeformat (default: ‘hh:mm a’),

-With routing rules, you can perform complex routing and actions on alerts.
+With routers you can perform many actions on alerts.
 Actions include:

 - aggregate - Aggregate alerts based on field(s)